Skip To Main Content

 How can I weather a cash flow drought?

 Review your rent or mortgage – Now might be an appropriate time to talk to your landlord about renegotiating your rent.
 Or, if you have a mortgage on your property, consider refinancing.
-If some staff members are working from home or you are conducting more business online, you may also rethink how much space you actually need.
+If some staff members are working from home or you are conducting more business online link opens to a Commerce page, you may also rethink how much space you actually need.
 Co-working spaces – offices where you share meeting rooms, internet and expenses with other tenants – have continued to grow in popularity, especially for start-ups or for those that are uncomfortable taking mass transit to get to their “regular” work location.
 These shared spaces are experiencing their own unique challenges, however, regarding social distancing and sanitation parameters.
 Shared facilities used for warehousing and shipping are also great for economizing your business.
 Downsizing your space or sharing them with others will help you save money on utilities, cleaning and other operating costs.

 Audit your supply chain – Compile a list of your vendors and service providers, and then go on a competitive shopping trip.
 While cheaper is not necessarily better, you may discover opportunities to save on everything from insurance to advertising costs.
 Your suppliers, too, may be experiencing cash flow concerns and might be willing to renegotiate their fees, even if only temporarily, to maintain your partnership.
 They may also be willing to provide a discount for early payment on invoices.
 A small investment of your time could save hundreds or thousands of dollars.